apache/spark/docs/apache-airflow-providers/index.rst

 Extending Airflow Connections and Extra links via Providers
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Providers, can not only deliver operators, hooks, sensor, transfer operators to communicate with multitude of external systems, but they can also extend Airflow.
+Providers can not only deliver operators, hooks, sensor, transfer operators to communicate with multitude of external systems, but they can also extend Airflow.
 Airflow has several extension capabilities that can be used by providers.
-Airflow automatically discovers, which providers add those additional capabilities and once you install provider package and re-start Airflow, those are becoming automatically available to Airflow Users.
+Airflow automatically discovers which providers add those additional capabilities and, once you install provider package and re-start Airflow, those become automatically available to Airflow Users.

 The capabilities are: